Kidney stones in children

 - Your child is experiencing symptoms of fever, constant pain or ongoing urinary tract infections

 There are several different procedures to treat kidney stones.
-Your child’s urology team will determine which option is best for your child based on their individual needs.
+Our joint renal care team will determine which option is best for your child based on their individual needs.

 Preventing kidney stones